Supercomputing-System-AI-Lab/STEP/README.md

 ## Install
 This repo is built based on vLLM 0.11.1.
+Here is a short instruction of installing STEP.

 ```bash
 # Install the official vLLM wheel once to pull in the correct PyTorch and CUDA dependencies.